 "That he was lucky to have us both."
 Consolata shook crumbs from the basket and folded the napkin neatly inside.
 They traded that basket back and forth for years.
-Other than with Mary Magna, stepping in wasn't of much use to anyone else.
+Other than with Mary Magna, 'stepping in' was of no use.
 There was no call for it.
-The light Consolata could not bear to touch her own eyes, she endured for the Reverend Mother when she became ill.
+The light Consolata could not bear to approach her own eyes, she endured for the Reverend Mother when she became ill.
+At first she tried it out of the weakness of a desperate devotion-nothing seemed to relieve the sick woman-then she assumed an attitude of command.
+Stepping in to find the pin point of light.
 Manipulating it, widening it, strengthening it.
 Reviving, even raising her from time to time and so intense were the steppings in, Mary Magna glowed like a lamp till her very last breath in Consolata's arms.
 However sparsely used, now that Mother was dead, the gift did not evaporate.
-Troubled as it made her, yoking the sin of pride to tk, she came to terms with it in a way she believed would not offend or place her soul in peril.
+Troubling as it was, yoking the sin of pride to tk, she came to terms with it in a way she believed would not offend or place her soul in peril.
 It was a question of language.
 Lone called it 'stepping in.'
 Consolata said it was 'seeing in.'
 Thus the gift was 'in sight'.
 Something God made free to anyone who wanted to develop it.
-That settled the argument between herself and Lone and made it possible for her to accept Lone's remedies for all sorts of ills and to experiement with others while the 'in sight' blazed away. the dimmer the visible world, the more dazzling her 'in sight' became.
-When Mary Magna died, Consolata, fity-four years old, was orphaned in a way she was not as a stree baby, and was never as a servant.
-There was reason X cautioned against excessive love and when Mary Magnaa aleft her, Consolata accepted the sympathy of her two friends, the help and murmurs of support from Mavis, but her rope to the world had slid from her fingers.
-Prisoner wine helped until it didn't and she found herself wishing she had the strength to beat the life out of the women free loading in the house.
-"God don't makemistakes," Lone had shouted at her.
+That settled the argument between herself and Lone and made it possible for her to accept Lone's remedies for all sorts of ills and to experiement with others while the 'in sight' blazed away.
+The dimmer the visible world, the more dazzling her 'in sight' became.
+When Mary Magna died, Consolata, fifty-four years old, was orphaned in a way she was not as a street baby, and was never as a servant.
+There was reason X cautioned against excessive love and when Mary Magna left her, Consolata accepted the sympathy of her two friends, the help and murmurs of support from Mavis, the efforts to cheer her from Grace, but her rope to the world had slid from her fingers.
+Facing extinction, waiting to be evicted, wary of God, her life seemed to her a curl of paper-nothing written on it-lying in the corner of an empty closet.
+Prisoner wine helped until it didn't and either to help she found herself wishing she had the strength to beat the life out of the women free loading in the house.
+"God don't make mistakes," Lone had shouted at her.
 Perhaps not, but He was sometimes over generous.
 Giving a gift to a drunken, ignorant, penniless woman living in darkness unable to rise from a cot to do something useful or die on it and rid the world of her stench.
-Gray what eyes were made for haired, seldom bathed, her eyes drained of all-color she imagined how she must appear.
+Gray haired, her eyes drained of what eyes were made for, she imagined how she must appear.
 Her colorless eyes saw nothing clearly except what took place in the minds of others.
-It had not always been so.
-During a blind season when she rutted in dirt with the living man she thought she was seeing for the first time because she was looking so hard, devouring him with mint green eyes.
+Exactly the opposite of that blind season when she rutted in dirt with the living man and thought she was seeing for the first time because she was looking so hard, devouring him with mint leaf eyes.
 But she had been spoken to.
-Half cursed, half blessed, He had burned the green away and replaced it with pure sight which now she no longer any need to use.
-Footsteps, then a knock, interrupted her thoughts.
+Half cursed, half blessed, He had burned the green away and replaced it with pure sight for which she had no use.
+Footsteps, then a knock, interrupted her sad, dead-end thoughts.
 The girl opened the door.